-As many DWEs already have their own company or are planning to set one up in the future, attractive local incorporation offers should also be available.
+Many DWEs already have their own company or are planning to set one up in the future.
+It therefore makes sense to develop attractive offers for the incorporation or transfer of an offshore company.
 As no one wants to deal with the local bureaucracy, that in many cases only speaks the local language and might be hard to deal with, special solutions need to be developed.

 Digital workers and entrepreneurs represent a multibillion-dollar opportunity.
 Those countries and businesses, that react quickly and offer attractive solutions, will reap huge benefits.
 Contact us at firstname.lastname@example.org to discuss, how we can help you to become a leading player in this field.